-Speed Time & Distance is one of the most common quantitative aptitude topics which is asked in the Government exams.
+Speed Time & Distance is one of the most common quantitative aptitude topics asked in the Government exams.
 This is one of those topics which candidates are familiar with even before they start their competitive exam preparation.

 The concept of Speed, Time, Distance remains the same, however, the type of questions asked in the examinations may have a different variety.

-Hence, to help you prepare well and cope up with the tough competition, we bring to you the concepts, formulas, and rules for Speed, Distance and Time topic.
+Hence, to help you prepare well and cope with the tough competition, we bring to you the concepts, formulas, and rules for Speed, Distance and Time topic.
 Further in the article, you will get the tricks for Speed, Distance and Time and a few sample questions as well.

 |Improve speed and accuracy to solve Quantitative Aptitude Questions of Government Exams!
 Take help from the following links-|